 MEDA101W Clinical Procedures I

 The first of a two-course sequence designed as an introduction to the clinical skills required by the medical assistant.
 This course stresses the disease processes, preparation and assistance in selected diagnostic studies, treatment protocols, and drug and diet therapies involved in the various systems of the human body.
-Instruction includes theory, principles, and skills related to infection control, client/patient care, documentation, client/patient teaching, and the operation and maintenance of clinical equipment.(Prerequisites: BIOL120W and successful completion of math testing or MATH087W; Co-requisites: MEDA211W, OTM117W)
+Instruction includes theory, principles, and skills related to infection control, client/patient care, documentation, client/patient teaching, and the operation and maintenance of clinical equipment.(Prerequisites: BIOL120W; Co-requisites: MEDA211W, OTM117W)

 MEDA103W First Aid, CPR, Bloodborne Pathogens

 The course covers the basics of how to respond to common first aid emergencies, cardiac and breathing emergencies and how to help prevent Bloodborne Pathogen (BBP) exposure incidents.